sbachuw/Autonomous-Round-About-Navigation/Readme.txt.txt

-Owners: Huzefa Dossaji, Sanket Bachuwar, Ardashir Bulsura CPSC 8810: Motion Planning Final Project Report and Code Motion Planning of a Vehicle in a Roundabout Scenario
+Owners: Sanket Bachuwar, Ardashir Bulsura, Huzefa Dossaji CPSC 8810: Motion Planning Final Project Report and Code Motion Planning of a Vehicle in a Roundabout Scenario